jsm209/TownGame/README.md

 # Town Game

 ## Objective
-Reach the status of a country \*(40,000) without succumbing to societal imbalances and random events.
+Reach the status of a country by getting to a population of 40,000\* without succumbing to societal imbalances and random events.

 *\* refer to appendize for population justification*